Sara Gilbert Stands By ABC’s Decision To Cancel ‘Roseanne’

-For the first time since ABC canceled the highly-rated show, Roseanne last week, Sara Gilbert has spoken out.
+For the first time since ABC canceled the highly rated show Roseanne last week, Sara Gilbert has spoken out.

 During today’s live episode of The Talk, Gilbert opened up in her first public statement to say she stands by the network’s decision to cancel the show.